edx/edxanalytics/INSTALL.md

+This documentation is very out-of-date.
+Follow it approximately.
+Be
+aware:

+* scripts/lmsanalytics and scripts/edxanalytics for starting
+  servers (new addition).
+* The mitx repository was renamed to edx-platform for the open source release.

 In order to install the minimal working analytics configuration:

 First, decide on your directories:
 * VIRTUALENV_DIR = directory where you create your python virtualenv.
 * BASE_DIR = directory you start in before cloning the analytics repo. (so something like /home/bob)
-* DJANALYTICS_DIR = directory where the edinsights repo is cloned. (so something like /home/bob/edinsights/)
+* EDINSIGHTS_DIR = directory where the edinsights repo is cloned. (so something like /home/bob/edinsights/)
 * EDXANALYTICS_DIR = directory where the edxanalytics repo is cloned (so something like /home/bob/edxanalytics/)

 Then, start to install:
 * cd BASE_DIR
 * git clone git@github.com:MITx/edinsights.git
-* cd edinsights (this is the DJANALYTICS_DIR)
+* cd edinsights (this is the EDINSIGHTS_DIR)
 * sudo xargs -a apt-packages.txt apt-get install
 * sudo apt-get remove python-virtualenv python-pip
 * sudo easy_install pip